Lugano Summer School

 Sponsorship awarded to the Lugano Summer School

 LSS sponsor: Momentus Management Consulting AB, Sweden The Lugano Summer School has received a one-time sponsorship contribution from Momentus Management Consulting AB in Solna, Sweden.
-In addition, Momentus is also showing its appreciation in a dedicated page of its web site, describing our summer school program as "a unique educational program" and as "a rare occasion to deepen their understanding of key management ideas and learn to practice corresponding methodological tools."
+Momentus is also showing its appreciation in a dedicated page of its web site, describing our summer school program as "a unique educational program" and as "a rare occasion to deepen their understanding of key management ideas and learn to practice corresponding methodological tools."
 Momentus is a partner-owned consulting company that started its operations in 2004 in Stockholm.
-One of its founding partners is a former participant of the Lugano Summer School.
+One of its founding partners is a former, repeated participant of the Lugano Summer School.
 Momentus offers a "Scandinavian" (i.e., holistic, people and customer centered) approach to management based in nine core competencies and services: business environment analysis; business strategy formulation; customer analysis and segmentation; formulation of value propositions to customers and consumers; designing and managing customer communication channels; analysis and redesign of operations and processes with a value-oriented outlook; customer-oriented organization design; information systems design and management; and formulation of strategic and operational performance indicators (organizational metrics).

 The Lugano Summer School gratefully acknowledges the generous support offered by Momentus Management Consulting AB.
 This sponsorship will allow the School to keep its tuition fees as low as possible, along with equally low minimum numbers of participants for running Summer School events.
 It encourages us to continue our efforts of trying to offer high-quality educational opportunities at affordable prices, at a time when universities appear to have ever smaller budgets for assisting their research staff and students in attending educational opportunities such as those offered by the Lugano Summer School.
 Thank you, Momentus AB, for awarding us this much-appreciated recognition and support.

-[12 NOV 2007]
+[12 NOV 2007 ]

-LSS 2008 Announcement – Enrollement now open for LSS 2008
+LSS 2008 Announcement – Enrollment now open for LSS 2008

 LSS 2008 is the next regular Doctoral and Postdoctoral Summer School on Soft and Critical Systems Thinking.

 The event is open to doctoral students, advanced masters students, as well as researchers and practitioners with adequate preparation.
-It will once again take place at the University of Lugano, Switzerland, from 2 to 13 June 2008.
+It will once again take place at the University of Lugano, Switzerland, from 2 to 13 June 2008 .

 Topic: